rrthomas/mmv/README.md

 A C compiler and libgc are required to build from source.
 For building from Git, see below.

-To build mmv from a release tarball, run
+To build mmv from an unpacked release tarball `mmv-x.y.tar.gz`, run

 `./configure && make && make check`